Shifted inverse curvature flows in hyperbolic space: Proof of Theorem : Pinching estimates

 \section{Proof of Theorem \ref{thm-0<p<1}: Pinching estimates}

-In this section, we prove the maximal existence of the solution to flow \eqref{eq-flow} under the assumption of Theorem \ref{thm-0<p<1}, and show that the ratio of the largest shifted principal curvature $\kappa_n$ to the smallest one $\kappa_1$ converges to $1$ as $t\to T^*$.
+In this section, we prove the maximal existence of the solution to flow \eqref{eq-flow} under the assumption of Theorem \ref{thm-0<p<1}, and show that the ratio of the largest shifted principal curvature $\kappa_n$ to the smallest one $\kappa_1$ converges to $1$ as $t\to T^*$, where $T^*$ is the maximal existence time of $\Sigma_t$.